Last Updated on August 3, 2023 by Easyapns

 Simple Methodology for Low Light Photos

-But there is also one problem at this stage, If shutter remains an open bit longer to take light inside then camera must be still at that time, a tripod is must capture a photo.
+But there is also one problem at this stage, If the shutter remains open a bit longer to take light inside then the camera must be still at that time, and a tripod must capture a photo.
 Otherwise, a little move can turn the photo into a complete blur photo and later you need to use Photoshop retouching as well.
-This simply means you need a DSLR, a tripod and Photoshop to have better quality photos at night time.
+This simply means you need a DSLR, a tripod, and Photoshop to have better quality photos at night time.

 But here Google’s main objective is for better photo quality where the camera can perform better in 0.3 – 3.0 lux lighting.
 How Google is doing this thing I’ll tell you about that now.

 In Google Pixel 3 devices there are many modes that we can use to capture photos, one of them is Night Sight mode.
 First of all, after enabling it, it checks how stable the camera is.
 Is it in the hand of in tripod?
 How much movement is there where the camera is being held?
 After that, it checks, whether the picture you want to take to is there moving thing or not.
 For example, are you taking a landscape shot?
 Or taking a photo of a man?
 Is there anything moving due to the wind?
 E.g. leaves or clothes movement.